Migracode-Barcelona/frontend-website-assignment/README.md

-# Solo Website Workshop
+# Solo Frontend Website Practice

-Welcome to your very first project after finishing the tutorial 🎉
+Welcome to your first reference-based frontend project 🎉

 You’ll be building a website inspired by the [Frontend Practice Starbucks Project](https://www.frontendpractice.com/projects/starbucks).
-This is a chance to practice your HTML and CSS skills, and apply everything you’ve learned so far.
+This is a chance to practice your HTML and CSS skills, and apply everything you’ve learned so far on Scrimba!
+Use this exercise to refresh your learnt skills, find gaps in your understanding and perfect your skills.

-👉 Don’t hesitate to ask questions in your class channel — no question is too small!
+👉 Don’t hesitate to ask questions in your MC class channel — no question is too small!

 ---